Michael Hewitt · Executive Vocal Presence

 04

-This isn't just about quarterly numbers.
-You want to step into the fullest version of yourself — the leader, the thinker, the person who inspires others.
-To leave something behind that's bigger than a job title.
-Speaking is the gateway to your full expression.
+This isn't about quarterly numbers.
+You want to step into the fullest version of yourself.
+The leader, the thinker, the person who inspires others.
+Speaking is the gateway.

 05

-So if all of that resonates — if you know you're capable of more than what's coming across — the question is: what's actually in the way?
+If any of that resonates, and you know you're capable of more than people hear, the question is: what's actually in the way?

 What's Actually In The Way